Why drift boat fly fishing?

 Typical day – What to expect on your drift boat trip

 We will leave the lodge at 7am or meet elsewhere if desired.
 By 8am you'll have enjoyed watching for moose, deer and bear and having launched the boat, you'll be getting your gear ready for the start of eight hours on the river.
-Our first hour's efforts will let me determine the right techniques and patterns for the morning conditions on the river and dial-in the most productive plan based on river volume, weather and seasonal peculiarities.
-Having done these trip over a hundred times, it should be easy to figure out pretty quickly what they want.
+Our first hour's efforts will let us determine the right techniques and patterns for the morning conditions on the river and dial-in the most productive plan based on river volume, weather and seasonal peculiarities.
+Having done these trips countless times, it should be easy to figure out pretty quickly what they want.

 The start of the day is always pleasant and exciting.
 The mist rises from the water's surface and we drift through sun warmed pockets of air laden with the scent of balsam firs...then someone yells, “Fish on!”